casey/just/README.md

 ### Emacs

-[just-mode](https://github.com/leon-barrett/just-mode.el) provides syntax highlighting and automatic indentation of justfiles.
-It is available on [MELPA](https://melpa.org/) as [just-mode](https://melpa.org/#/just-mode)
+[just-mode](https://github.com/leon-barrett/just-mode.el) provides syntax highlighting and automatic indentation of `justfile`s.
+It is available on [MELPA](https://melpa.org/) as [just-mode](https://melpa.org/#/just-mode).

 [justl](https://github.com/psibi/justl.el) provides commands for executing and listing recipes.

-You can add the following to an individual justfile to enable `make` mode on a per-file basis:
+You can add the following to an individual `justfile` to enable `make` mode on a per-file basis:

 ```text
 # Local Variables: